mindiweik/learning-time/README.md

 *I am a total "newb" who is just trying to learn about new things that interest me!
 Please excuse any incorrect use of terms or language that may arise over time while I learn.
 I intend to cite and link whenever possible.*

+### January 21, 2020
+Today I completed the last few exercises, Lesson 13 - 15, from "Learn Python the Hard Way".
+At the end they have some reference material to continue working with Bash and/or the terminal.
+I played around with some of the commands to familiarize myself, including the info command, the exit command, removing a file and removing a directory, and streaming a file as well as paging up/down within said file.

+> Learn Python the Hard Way - Starting at [Lesson 13](https://learnpythonthehardway.org/book/appendix-a-cli/ex13.html)

+### January 15-16, 2020
+I spent these two days reviewing my noes on JavaScript, HTML and CSS.

 ### January 14, 2020
-My time today was spent reviewing some of my JavaScript notes and moving forward with the lessons from "Learn Python the Hard Way" getting through Exercise 12.
+My time today was spent reviewing some of my JavaScript notes and moving forward with the lessons from "Learn Python the Hard Way" getting through Exercises 9 - 12.
 In addition to practicing the other exercises as I continue through, I also spent time learning about making empty files with touch (or new-item for Windows), copying a file with cp, moving files around with mv, and viewing files with the less command.

 > Learn Python the Hard Way - Starting at [Lesson 9](https://learnpythonthehardway.org/book/appendix-a-cli/ex9.html)